radareorg/r2ai/README.md

 ## Features

-* Support Auto mode (see below) to solve tasks using function calling
+* Support Auto mode to solve tasks using function calling
 * Use local and remote language models (llama, ollama, openai, anthropic, ..)
 * Support OpenAI, Anthropic, Bedrock
 * Index large codebases or markdown books using a vector database